MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wintermuteEmergentCooperationMicrobial2010.md

 ## Results and discussion

-Each deletion strain exhibits robust growth in rich (LB) medium but no measurable growth in minimal (M9) medium ([[note-20241117-071943|notes]]).
+Each deletion strain exhibits robust growth in rich (LB) medium but no measurable growth in minimal (M9) medium.

 Theoretical and empirical precedents have established that metabolic cooperation is enhanced at intermediate cell densities when the concentration of cross-fed metabolites is sufficiently high to improve cooperative fitness (Shou et al, 2007; Bull and Harcombe, 2009). #Insight #Interesting #ReferenceSource

-Cooperating strains in this system may show enhanced proliferation through the mechanism of **invested benefits** ([[@connorBenefitsMutualismConceptual1995|Connor, 1995]]; West et al, 2007).
+Cooperating strains in this system may show enhanced proliferation through the mechanism of **invested benefits** (Connor, 1995; West et al, 2007).
 Cooperation on the part of strain A will augment A’s growth only if B cooperates in turn.
 By increasing B’s abundance, A then cultivates the source of A’s own metabolites and therefore A’s own growth.

-Given the relatively low growth rates of the co-cultured strains and the excess availability of nutrients, we do not expect a significant metabolic burden to be associated with the production of shared metabolites ([[note-20241023-020227|notes]]).
+Given the relatively low growth rates of the co-cultured strains and the excess availability of nutrients, we do not expect a significant metabolic burden to be associated with the production of shared metabolites.

 A simple dynamic model captures the essential features of this relationship.